cutlerjake/terrustrial/README.md

 ![terrustrial logo](assets/logo.svg?raw=true)

-# terrustrial
-Turrustrial is a geostats library written entirely in rust.
+Turrustrial is an experimental geostats library written entirely in rust with a focus on performance.

 # Implemented Features
 - Experimental variogram computation